 6. Garyu Koen in Suzaka

-Garyu Park is renowned for its stunning cherry blossoms.
-It has around 600 trees from 14 varieties, predominantly Somei Yoshino.
-The park centers around Ryugaike Pond, where approximately 160 trees bloom along the water’s edge, creating a breathtaking reflection.
+Garyu Park is a true Nagano sakura gem, celebrated for its breathtaking cherry blossoms.
+With around 600 trees and 14 different species, including the beloved Somei Yoshino.
+The heart of it all is Ryugaike Pond, where about 160 trees line the water’s edge, creating a stunning mirror effect that doubles the beauty of the scene.

-Adding to the scenery, visitors can admire the snow-capped peaks of Hokushin Gogaku, a mountain range with five summits in northern Nagano.
-The contrast between the delicate pink blossoms and the lingering winter snow makes for an unforgettable spring view.
+But the charm doesn’t end there.
+As you soak in the soft pink blossoms, you’ll also catch a glimpse of the snow-capped peaks of Hokushin Gogaku, a majestic mountain range with five summits in northern Nagano.
+The striking contrast between the delicate cherry blossoms and the lingering winter snow creates a Japanese springtime view that’s unforgettable (and perfect for those hoping to catch Nagano's early cherry blossoms).

 7. Takashima Castle in Suwa